 Introduction to theory and applications of elementary analytical geometry and calculus.
-Topics include: limits and continuity, differentiation and integration techniques and applications.
+Topics include: limits and continuity, differentiation and integration techniques and applications (related rates, curve sketching, optimization problems, Newton's method, L'Hopitals Rule).
 Pre or CO-Req: MATH 1613 or permission of the department.